iameberedavid/Time-Series-Forecasting-Analysis-For-Corporation-Favorita/README.md

 - pickle
 - save_model

+## App Deployment 📲

+The model was embedded into a streamlit app and made available for public usage in this GitHub repository: [Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit](https://github.com/iameberedavid/Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit).

 ## Installation and Setup 🔧

 To get started with this project, you'll need to install the following Python packages using `pip`: